-- You need to use your money soon.
+- If you need to use your money soon.
 If you’re saving for a short-term goal – say, a down payment for a new car or a master’s degree next year – you need somewhere safe to keep your money, so you can use it when the time comes.

 - You need somewhere to keep your emergency savings.
 Your emergency savings generally have to cover at least six months of living expenses, and must be instantly accessible.
 This is usually kept in a fixed deposit or savings account.

 On the other hand, a fixed deposit may not make sense if you are using it to store all your savings.
-Currently, fixed deposit returns can just help cover inflation, and not much else.
+Currently, fixed deposit returns can just help cover inflation at prevailing rates, and not much else.